UPDATED for 2019-20 Season

 This collection of villas, in neat rows on avenues by the sea, sits along the whole of the northern end of the bay.
 It has its own private beach known as Chang Noi, an impressive sweep of sand with clear though very tidal waters and a seawall of anamorphic concrete boulders.

-As with all such developments, construction is ongoing but in addition to the three rows of villas already completed and the various tiny suburbs in the small bays at the top end, there are 2 small boutique resorts, Little Sunshine and Peninsula Resort, a condo block, plenty of villas for holiday rent, two beach clubs with infinity pools, a 9 hole pitch and putt golf course and a marina.
+As with all such developments, construction is ongoing but in addition to the three rows of villas already completed and the various tiny suburbs in the small bays at the top end, there are 2 small boutique resorts, Little Sunshine and Peninsula Resort, a hotel at Marina Sands Resort, 2 condo blocks, plenty of villas for holiday rent, two beach clubs with infinity pools, a 9 hole pitch and putt golf course and a marina.

 The Suvarnabhumi Burapa Bus Co, the service that goes back and forth between Koh Chang and the Airport, has its base just down from here.
-There are building merchants, cement works, the Riverside Guesthouse by the bridge as well as lots of food stalls and motorbike fixing shacks before you arrive at the 7-11 and Klong Son Hotel which sit at the crossroads in the middle of the village.
+There are building merchants, cement works, the Riverside Guesthouse by the bridge as well as lots of food stalls and motorbike fixing shacks before you arrive at the 7-11 which sits at the crossroads in the middle of the village.

 Here, the road to the right leads past Garden Lodge, hidden away down a track, and then curves back and forth before branching off to the small resort Feel@Chill and the local temple or on to Family Guesthouse and the small pier with its fishing community.